Normalized solutions for fractional nonlinear scalar field equations via Lagrangian formulation: Introduction

 A second approach is to prescribe the mass of $u$, thus conserved by $\psi$ in time

 and let the frequency $\mu$ to be free, becoming an unknown.
-This second approach has a significant importance in physics, not only for the information on the mass itself, but also because the mass may also have specific meaning, such as the power supply in nonlinear optics, or the total number of atoms in Bose-Einstein condensation.
-Moreover, it can give a better insight of the dynamical properties, as the orbital stability and instability of solution of \eqref{fNLS}.
-In a local framework ($s=1$) the seminal contribution to the study of \emph{constrained} problems is due to Stuart \cite{stuart} and Cazenave and Lions \cite{cazenavelions}.
-See \cite{J,BV, shibata,HT} for more recent contributions in the local case.
+This second approach is of considerable significance in physics, not only for the information on the mass itself, but also because the mass may also have specific meaning, such as the power supply in nonlinear optics, or the total number of atoms in Bose-Einstein condensation.
+Moreover, it can give better insights into the dynamical properties, such as the orbital stability or instability of solutions of \eqref{fNLS}.

+In a local framework ($s=1$) the seminal contribution to the study of \emph{constrained} problems is due to Stuart \cite{Stu0} and Cazenave and Lions \cite{CL}.
+See \cite{Jea0,BV,Shi0,HT} for more recent contributions in the local case (see also \cite{CT} for a NLS equation with a nonlocal source term).

+In the nonlocal case, it remains an open problem to derive analytically the existence of infinitely many bound states with higher energy, including mass conservation.

-The present work is dedicated to the study of standing waves solutions of $(\ref{fNLS})$ with prescribed mass.
-Precisely, we are interested to seek for solutions $u \in H^s_r(\R^ N)$ of the fractional problem
+The present work is dedicated to the study of standing waves solutions of \eqref{fNLS} with prescribed mass by means of a new variational method.
+Namely, we are interested to seek for radially symmetric solutions of the fractional problem

 where $N\geq 2$, $s\in (0,1)$, $m>0$ and $\mu$ is a Lagrange multiplier.
-We assume that the function $g$ satisfies the following Berestycki-Lions type conditions: 2pt \begin{itemize} \item[(g1)] $g : \R \to \R$ continuous and $\lim_{t \to 0} \frac{g(t)}{t}=0,$ \item[(g2)] $\lim_{|t| \to \infty} \frac{g(t)}{|t|^p} =0$ where $p = 1 + \frac{4s}{N}$, \item[(g3)] there exists $t_0>0$ such that $G(t_0) >0$, \end{itemize} 2pt where $G(t)= \int_0^t g(\tau) d\tau$.
+We assume that the function $g$ satisfies the following Berestycki-Lions type conditions: 2pt \begin{itemize} \item[(g1)] $g : \R \to \R$ continuous and $\lim_{t \to 0} \frac{g(t)}{t}=0$, \item[(g2)] $\lim_{|t| \to \infty} \frac{g(t)}{|t|^p} =0$ where $p = 1 + \frac{4s}{N}$, \item[(g3)] there exists $t_0>0$ such that $G(t_0) >0$, \end{itemize} 2pt where $G(t)= \int_0^t g(\tau) d\tau$.
 We remark that the exponent $p = 1 + \frac{4s}{N}$ appears as a $L^2$ critical exponent for the nonlinear fractional equations with $L^2$ constraint and thus assumption (g2) means that $g$ has $L^2$ subcritical growth.